Smart Learning or Screen Overload? The Pros and Cons of Educational Apps

 Overstimulating and Distracting: Like any method of teaching, what works well for one may not for another.
 Some students may find the noise, colors and activities overstimulating and distracting.

 Widens the Existing Gaps: We have huge disparities in our country when it comes to race, wealth, education and income.
-A child who has enough household income to have devices and apps at home, and parents comfortable helping them with it–is at a huge advantage compared to the child who is lower income, no devices or apps growing up and has parents or grandparents raising them who are not comfortable with technology.
+A child who has enough household income to have devices and apps at home, and parents comfortable helping them with technology is at a huge advantage compared to the child who is lower income, no devices or apps growing up and has parents or grandparents raising them who are not comfortable with technology.

 Apps are Sedentary and Singular: There are very few apps that get played with as a group.
 Or, played with while standing, exercising, swimming, or running around.
 For the most part, the child is sitting and on the app by himself/herself.
 If it’s several hours a day, that can be a problem for both physical and emotional development.